sebastianmicu24/scipathj/README.md

 ### Frequently Asked Questions

 **Q: What image formats does SciPathJ support?**
-A: Common formats (TIFF, PNG, JPEG, BMP, GIF) and microscopy formats (NDPI, SVS, LSM, CZI, ND2, and more)
+A: Common formats (TIFF, PNG, JPEG, BMP, GIF)

 **Q: Can I use SciPathJ for fluorescent images?**
 A: SciPathJ is optimized for H&E stained images.
 For fluorescent images, consider using the StarDist plugin directly in Fiji.